-STAKEHOLDER GROUP Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT Non-Governmental Organizations (NGOs) Uzbekistan Society for the protection of birds I: Provision of information on avifaunal species and habitats of conservation importance, and related conservation programs.
-Request for: information on avifaunal species and habitats of concern, which occur in and around the project sites; any additional considerations and recommendations regarding potential impacts of avifauna.
-Business correspondence Request letter has been sent on March 27 th 2024, response received on March 29 th 2024.
-Response letter stated absence of threat to Key Biodiversity Areas (KBAs) or Important Bird Areas (IBAs) due to the location of Project and its components.
+Stakeholder group Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT Non-Governmental Organizations (NGOs) Uzbekistan Society for the protection of birds I: Provision of information on avifaunal species and habitats of conservation importance, and related conservation programs. which occur in and around the project sites; any additional correspondence Response letter stated absence of threat to Key Biodiversity Areas (KBAs) or Important Bird Areas (IBAs) due to the location of Project and its components.
 However, it was strongly suggested to consider mitigation measures for bird migration routes and terrestrial wildlife habitats.